Trailer FAQs

 You should consider the following questions to help you determine whether an open or enclosed trailer makes the most sense for you:

 Will you use the trailer for storage while you’re not towing your cargo?
-Enclosed trailers make excellend garages for all kinds of vehicles, making it easier for you to hook up and go when you're ready.
+Enclosed trailers make excellent garages for all kinds of vehicles, making it easier for you to hook up and go when you're ready.

 Are you concerned about protecting your cargo from weather (rain, wind, snow, harsh sun, etc.)?
 If you want your cargo protected from the elements there’s no better choice than an enclosed cargo trailer with a one-piece aluminum roof guarding against leaks.